-Introduction
+Introduction:

-It is well established that surgical mitral valve repair (SMVR) is the optimal treatment for severe mitral regurgitation (MR).
-However, a large proportion of patients is deemed unsuitable for surgical treatment, thus representing a striking unmet need in cardiovascular medicine.
-So far, in patients with both primary and secondary symptomatic MR who are judged inoperable, only the edge-to-edge repair technique with the MitraClip® device (Abbott Vascular, Santa Clara, CA, USA) is globally used (class IIb indication in the most recent European Society of Cardiology guidelines).
+It is well-established that surgical mitral valve repair (SMVR) is the summum treatment for severe mitral regurgitation (MR).
+However, a large proportion of patients are deemed unsuitable for surgical treatment, thus representing a striking unmet need in cardiovascular medicine1.
+So far, in patients with both primary and secondary symptomatic MR who are judged inoperable, only the edge-to-edge repair technique with MitraClip (Abbott Vascular Inc, Santa Clara, CA, USA) is globally used (class IIb indication in the most recent European Society of Cardiology Guidelines)2.

-The MitraClip is inspired by the surgical Alfieri technique, which creates a double orifice mitral area.
-As a result, the physiology of diastolic transmitral flow is modified, leading to some restriction in left ventricle filling.
-Thus, this haemodynamic profile could result in blood stasis, an increased risk of left atrial thrombosis and, consequently, the risk of thromboembolic events4-7.
-Additionally, atrial fibrillation (AF) complicates the course of MR and is itself a risk factor for stroke and peripheral embolic events.
-Although this rationale might seem insufficient to offset cardiac surgery stroke risk, it may embody the recommendation for anticoagulation, particularly with vitamin K antagonists, which are the only oral anticoagulants indicated in both mitral prosthesis and mitral stenosis.
-Despite this, no strict peri- and post-MitraClip procedure antithrombotic therapies have been defined so far; distinct protocols are currently being applied.
+The MitraClip is inspired by the surgical Alfieri technique, which creates a double orifice mitral area3.
+As a result, physiology of diastolic transmitral flow is modified, leading to some restriction in left ventricle filling.
+Thus, this hemodynamic profile could result in blood stasis, an increased risk of left atrial thrombosis and, consequently, the risk of thromboembolic events4-7.
+Additionally, atrial fibrillation (AF) complicates the course of MR and is itself a risk factor for stroke and peripheral embolic events8.
+Although this rationale might seem insufficient to offset cardiac surgery stroke risk, it may embody the recommendation for anticoagulation, particularly with vitamin K antagonists, which are the only oral anticoagulants indicated in both mitral prosthesis and mitral stenosis9.
+Despite this, no strict peri and post-MitraClip procedure antithrombotic therapies have been defined so far and distinct protocols are currently being applied^{10, 11}.

-Systematic reviews support the long-term safety of transcatheter mitral valve repair (TMVR) with the MitraClip for degenerative and functional MR plus the durability of MR reduction.
-Recent meta-analyses have demonstrated that, compared with conservative treatment alone, TMVR is associated with a significant relative risk reduction of death from any cause and heart failure in high-risk patients with left ventricular dysfunction.
+Systematic reviews support the long-term safety of transcatheter mitral valve repair (TMVR) with the MitraClip for degenerative and functional MR plus the durability of MR reduction 12, 13.
+Recent meta-analysis demonstrated that, compared with conservative treatment alone, TMVR is associated with significant relative risk reduction of death from any cause and heart failure in high-risk patients with left ventricular disfunction 14, 15.
 However, none of these reviews specifically analysed stroke incidence.
-In 2018, the COAPT trial reinforced the increased safety of the edge-to-edge repair technique compared to optimal medical treatment (OMT), while the MITRA-FR trial reported no significant difference in adverse effects between the two groups.

-We aimed to carry out a systematic review of the published literature on the comparison between TMVR with the MitraClip device and both SMVR and OMT groups of patients, analysing stroke incidence among these therapeutic options for MR.
+In 2018, the COAPT trial 16 reinforced the increased safety of the edge-to-edge repair technique compared to optimal medical treatment (OMT) while the MITRA-FR trial 17 reported no significant difference in adverse effects between the two groups.
+We aim to systematically review the published literature on the comparison between the TMVR with the MitraClip device and both SMVR and OMT groups of patients, analysing stroke incidence among these therapeutic options for MR.